Wesley1808/ServerCore/README.md

 - /servercore settings | config - Allows for modifying settings & configs ingame.

-- /servercore status - Gives information about the current settings.
+- /servercore status - Gives information about the current dynamic settings.

 - /mobcaps - Displays current mobcaps for each spawn group.

+- /statistics entities | block-entities - Displays performance related statistics.
 ___
 ### Config
 Most features are disabled by default and can be found in the config.\